brodjj/brodjj.github.io/_posts/2026-02-27-ai-safety-applying-industrial-guardrails.md

 But when AI systems cause harm?
 Suddenly everyone acts like we need to convene a summit on the philosophical implications of algorithmic responsibility.
 Companies deploy chatbots that give medical advice, algorithms that deny insurance claims, and autonomous systems that make life-altering decisions, often with the kind of testing you'd expect from a uni student panic-coding their final project at 3am.
 When these systems inevitably shit the bed, we get earnest TED talks about how AI is "too complex" or "too novel" for our primitive 20th-century legal frameworks.

-Here's the thing, like the AIs, this is weapons-grade bullshit.
+Here's the thing, like the AIs, this is weapons-grade nonsense.

 AI systems are tools.
 Fancy tools that make people feel smart when they use words like "neural networks" and "machine learning," but tools nonetheless.
 And we already have robust legal frameworks for what happens when your tools hurt people.
 We just collectively developed amnesia about their existence the moment someone mentioned ChatGPT.